-LASER’s sixth year proved to be another success, introducing many new team members, coaches, and mentors.
-The Recycle Rush season brought the team many victories and major growth.
-At the Arkansas Rock City Regional, the team was presented with their second Chairman’s Award as well as another UL Safety Award.
-When they competed at the St. Louis Regional, they earned yet another Safety Award as well as the Motorola Quality Award.
-Venturing to the World Championship once more, 3284 learned from their competitors and had an amazing time at the event, and hoped to return to the Edward Jones Dome once again next year.
+LASER’s sixth year proved to be success, introducing new team members, coaches, and mentors.
+The Recycle Rush season brought the team many victories.
+At the Arkansas Rock City Regional, LASER was presented with their second Chairman’s Award as well as the UL Safety Award.
+When LASER competed at the St. Louis Regional, they earned an additional Safety Award as well as the Motorola Quality Award.
+Venturing to the World Championship once more, 3284 learned from the experience and hopes to return to the Edward Jones Dome once again next year.

 2014: Aerial Assist

-With the founding team members graduated, the new generation of LASER had to rise up to take on the 2014 challenge, Arial Assist.
-The students worked to maintain the team’s image throughout the year, once again winning the St. Louis Regional as they had three years before.
-Not only did they defend their title, they also received the most prestigious award offered by FIRST® , the Chairman’s Award.
-3284 greatly impressed their community and in recognition, the Camden County Sheriff’s Department escorted the team’s bus across the county line.
+With the graduation of the founding team members, the new generation of LASER rose to meet the 2014 challenge, Aerial Assist.
+The students worked to involve the community throughout the year, and recaptured their regional crown at the St. Louis Regional.
+They defended their title and received the most prestigious award offered by FIRST®, the Chairman’s Award.
+After returning to Camdenton, the Camden County Sheriff’s Department escorted the team’s bus across the county line.
 LASER continued their outstanding season in Illinois, where they earned their fourth Safety Award.
-Thanks to their accomplishments, they also were offered the chance to host an official FIRST® FLL Qualifier event.
+Thanks to their accomplishments, they official FIRST® FLL Qualifier event.

 2013: Ultimate Ascent

-In their fourth year, LASER continued to spread awareness for STEM and FIRST® by hosting robotics camps and programming classes over the summer, as well as presenting at various conferences and exhibitions.
-They also co-hosted the Show-Me-State Robotics Competition, the state’s 4-H Robotics Conference, and several other events.
-Prior to the game reveal, members had spent hundreds of hours mentoring and learning about FIRST® and other aspects of robotics.
-The team was only driven further after failing to qualify for the World Championship the previous year, and set a goal to not only return to the Edward Jones Dome, but to represent their state on the Einstein field.
+In their fourth year, LASER continued to share awareness for STEM and FIRST® by hosting robotics camps and programming classes over the summer, as well as presenting at various conferences and exhibitions.
+LASER also co-hosted the Show-Me-State Robotics Competition, the state’s 4-H Robotics Conference, and several other events.
+Prior to the game reveal, members spent hundreds of hours mentoring and learning about FIRST®.
+LASER was driven after failing to qualify for the World Championship the previous year, and set a goal to return to the Edward Jones Dome and to represent Missouri on the Einstein field.
 They built a robot to compete in Ultimate Ascent as a defender, dubbing their machine, “The Patriot”.
 The Patriot defeated a full court shooting robot at the St. Louis Regional and helped LASER take back the title of champion at the event.
 At the World Championship, The Patriot made its way to finals on the Galileo field, ending its run as the team robot with an amazing close to the season.

 2012: Rebound Rumble